-6.2 TCP Reference Implementation
+6.2 Lossy Network Node

-Available in /course/cs168/pub/tcp/<arch> as node.
-You can specify a drop rate for each open TCP socket within the CLI to simulate lossy links, using the command "lossy".
+We will provide you with an IP node that will drop a configurable amount of outgoing packets.
+This will be useful when testing your retransmission and timeout logic.
+The lossy node is available as /course/cs168/pub/bin/ip_node_lossy.
+You can specify the drop rate with the command "lossy".
 The drop rate should be a value between 0.0 and 1.0, where 1.0 means every packet will be dropped by the node.